About the Artist

 Judy Chicago is perhaps best known for her iconic collaborative undertaking, The Dinner Party (1974–1979).
 This work includes 39 place settings on a table, each honoring an important figure in women’s history.
 The Dinner Party, however, is just one work in a career that spans artistic schools and embraces a variety of media from pyrotechnics to needlework.

-Among her earliest nationally recognized works was the Rainbow Pickett, included in a landmark 1966 New York City exhibition, Primary Structures.
+Among her earliest nationally recognized works was the Minimalist Rainbow Picket, included in a landmark 1966 New York City exhibition, Primary Structures.
 In 1969, she created an early pyrotechnical work, Purple Atmosphere.
 By the early 1970s, Chicago had dedicated herself to feminist expression.
 She and fellow artist Miriam Schapiro, along with more than 20 art students and local artists, installed the 1971-1972 work Womanhouse in an abandoned Hollywood, California, mansion.

 Chicago continued to address feminist and other social justice themes with Birth Project (1980–1985), Power Play (1982-1987), Holocaust Project (1985–1993) and other works.
 Recent work includes pieces in the survey The End: A Meditation on Death and Extinction scheduled for exhibition beginning in October 2019.